What did we do?

 We facilitated the pilot of 3D camera technology in a small community-based nursing team.
 Software that captured the measurements of wounds including length, width and depth was assessed.
 Research interviews were conducted with the staff who used the 3D camera to:

-- Explore the community nurses’ views of the barriers and facilitators to using the camera in practice.
+Explore their views of the barriers, facilitators and potential benefits of using the 3D camera in practice.

 Recent advances in electronic data collection and new wound assessment technology have the potential to improve patient care and produce better quality information.
-However, a limited uptake of technological innovations is often reported (Bentley et al., 2014; Wade et al., 2014).
+Within the literature a limited uptake of technological innovations is often reported (Bentley et al., 2014; Wade et al., 2014).
 Therefore, it is important to explore why technology-based interventions do or do not become adopted within practice.

 Six community nurses and one podiatrist within the Bury Wound Care Lymphedema Service piloted the 3D camera software with their patients who had a variety of wounds in a range of locations on their body.
 We conducted semi-structured interviews and focus groups with the nursing team to explore their views of the barriers, facilitators and potential benefits to using the 3D camera in practice.

 Who did we work with?